GitMirroring/gnuboot/website/pages/fsf40/index.md

 We also welcome suggestions and/or feedback on the manual in general.

-website: help with Spanish translations
+Website: help with Spanish translations
 ---------------------------------------

 We have some pages that are translated in Spanish, and the top